 To manually set up the LNMP environment, you should familiarize yourself with common Linux commands such as installing software via YUM in CentOS, and understand the usage and version compatibility of the software to be installed.

-In this example, the following software versions are used to build the LNMP environment:
+The following software is used to build the LNMP environment.

 CentOS is a distribution of the Linux operating system.
 This document uses CentOS 6.9 as an example.